marcmagus/yoku-randomizer-tracker/README.md

 ### UAT (Local)

 Code is present for an experimental Universal Autotracker based autotracking for PopTracker.
 This has the advantage that it runs locally but the current implementation is incomplete.
 If you want to play with it, edit `manifest.json` to uncomment the `uat` line and run `yoku-autotracker` found there to establish the UAT Bridge, then click UAT at the top of your tracker window.
 There are probably Perl library dependencies you will need, and I do not have install details.
-I do not recommend using this, consider it highly experimental.
+Autotracking only updates when you touch a checkpoint.
+I do not recommend using this; consider it highly experimental.
 A new version is hopefully in the works.